codeimmortal/restify-api-validator/README.md

 Thanks for wonderful work down in `AndrewKeig/express-validation`

-Contributition to repository are most welcome.
+Contributition and enhancement to repository are most welcome.
 You can use this like this

 **file**: [`allValidation.js`](allValidation.js)